kaushalkumar50009/Password_Generator/README.md

 You can further customize the application by modifying the styles in the `App.css` file and changing the application logic in the `App.js` file.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Acknowledgments

 - This project is created for educational purposes and as a practical example of a React application.

 ---

-Feel free to replace `your-username` in the clone command with your actual GitHub username, and update the License section as needed.
-This README provides an overview of your password generator application and instructions for using and customizing it.